toporek3112/vienna_public-transport_weather_correlation/README.md

-# Data Science Infrastructure Project
+# Correlating Vienna public transport disruptions with weather conditions
-By Deleja-Hotko Julian and Topor Karol
+This project explores the relationship between public transport disruptions and weather conditions in Vienna, using docker to setup a production like event based data pipeline for gathering, cleaning, transforming and visualizing data.

-## Project Overview
+## Project Structure
-This project explores the relationship between weather patterns and public transport disruptions in Vienna, utilizing Grafana for data visualization.
+-

 ## Infrastructure